-Business Activities Development and manufaction head-up displays (HUDs), and Development and manufaction (ET) Development and manufaction (ET) Development and manufaction products, such as vision sets sensors and ECUs for airbaction and manufaction (ET) Development and manufaction (ET) ture of cockpit products such as h nd center information displays ture of connected driving products (C) on-board devices, and road-to-ve ture of automated driving (AD) and ensors, millimeter-wave radar senso ags, and driver status monitors (DSI ture of electronic products, includi Id platforms that support all aspects of mol uman-machine interface (HMI) control units and services, including telematics control units whicle and vehicle-to-vehicle communication I advanced driver assistance system (ADAS) rs, sonar sensors, AD electronic control unit As) ng powertrain ECUs and body ECUs eleration control devices for when drivers a s, meters, ts (TCUs), devices -related s (ECUs), Strengths Ability to undertake the de velopment of products that draw of with outstanding levels of reliabili nition, HMI, connected driving, and powertra n the competitive strengths of these techno ty and security by melding the unique value ologies Main Products Vision sensors Vision sensors Willimeter-wave radar sensors Second secon Powertrain ECUs
+Business Activities Development and manufachead-up displays (HUDs), and Development and manufactelectronic toll collection (ET Development and manufacter products, such as vision sensors and ECUs for airba Development and manufacter products for airba ture of cockpit products such as hind center information displays aure of connected driving products a C) on-board devices, and road-to-vecture of automated driving (AD) and nsors, millimeter-wave radar senso gs, and driver status monitors (DSM ture of electronic products, includin d platforms that support all aspects uman-machine interface (HMI) contra- and services, including telematics con thicle and vehicle-to-vehicle communi advanced driver assistance system (s, sonar sensors, AD electronic contra As) ng powertrain ECUs and body ECUs eleration control devices for when dr ol units, meters, trol units (TCUs), cation devices (ADAS)-related rol units (ECUs), Strengths Ability to undertake the de velopment of products that draw o with outstanding levels of reliabili nition, HMI, connected driving, and p n the competitive strengths of these cy and security by melding the unique technologies Main Products Vision sensors Vision sensors Willimeter-wave radar sensorsDescriptionDescriptionFull graphic meter Fowertrain ECUs TCUs

+Ffforts toward Quality

-Efforts toward Quality Software development for in-vehicle products is becoming more expansive, sophisticated, and complex following the advancement of the CASE revolution.
+Software development for in-vehicle products is becoming more expansive, sophisticated, and complex following the advancement of the CASE revolution.
 Under these circumstances, we aim to realize a more robust quality control structure by leveraging synergies within the Mobility Systems Business Group, which has streamlined our electronics and software development functions.
 Based on an approach that prioritizes safety and quality above all else, we will prevent the recurrence of quality-related issues while considering the perspectives of our customers.

-Growth Targets To eliminate traffic accidents and realize carbon neutrality as a Tier 1 systems supplier to the mobility society, we will help drive DENSO's growth by expanding our business in not only the in-car domain but also the out-car domain and new domains that connect in-car and out-car domains.
-Profitability To address the increase in the size of systems as well as the increase in work hours to develop software brought about by this expansion, we will work to enhance our development efficiency by further improving the value of our products through user experiences and promoting a shift to digital platforms.
-By doing so, we will boost our profitability.
-Differentiation We possess system development capabilities that can maximize the overall value of our systems through the optimal combination of mechanical parts, electronics, and software.
-Leveraging these capabilities, we will realize large-scale, cross-domain systems going forward.
-Organizational Capabilities To respond to the rapid evolution of the mobility society, we will carry out a full-scale in-house shift toward these technologies and actively pursue alliances with optimal partners in an effort to secure the necessary technologies and talent.
-In these ways, we will further strengthen our cross-domain system and software development capabilities.
+Growth Targets To eliminate traffic accidents and realize carbon n will help drive DENSO's growth by expanding our domain and new domains that connect in-car and Profitability To address the increase in the size of systems as we by this expansion, we will work to enhance our deve through user experiences and promoting a shift to o Differentiation We possess system development capabilities tha optimal combination of mechanical parts, electro large-scale, cross-domain systems going forward.
+Organizational Capabilities To respond to the rapid evolution of the mobility technologies and actively pursue alliances with op and talent.
+In these ways, we will further strength capabilities.